HomeGuidesAPI ReferenceChangelog

 profileDescriptionStringOptional.
 Only needed when adding a new profile.
 Ignored otherwise.

-When you set the extension of your POST action URL to "html" (and don't forget to set the redirectPath, too!), if the file is successfully uploaded, we will return an HTTP Redirect to the redirectPath you sent us.
+When you set the extension of your POST action URL to "html" and set the redirectPath, if the file is successfully uploaded, we return an HTTP Redirect to the redirectPath you sent us.
 Appended to the query string of this redirect are the following name/value pairs so that you know what happened:

 NameTypeDescription